 Another unique facet of prepaid components is the ability to define overage pricing.
 Let’s say a subscriber has purchased an allocation of 100 units, and has recorded usage for all of them.
 If 5 more usages are recorded, each of those 5 can be billed at a different cost than the original 100 units had cost.

-In the example above, purchasing the first allocation has a volume based pricing scheme, where the price decreases as more units are purchased at once.
-Once a subscriber has fully depleted those units, they would be billed a flat $0.50 for each additional usage recorded.
+In the example above, once a subscriber has fully depleted their allocated units, they would be billed a flat $0.50 for each additional usage recorded.